The Culture & Architecture

 Dinner at Brennan’s

-Enjoy a welcome dinner at Brennan’s, a New Orleans institution located in the heart of the French Quarter.
-Known for its elegant Creole cuisine and lively dining rooms, Brennan’s has been delighting guests since 1946.
-Savor classic New Orleans dishes such as turtle soup, Gulf seafood, and their world-famous Bananas Foster—flambéed tableside where the dessert was first created.
-This is the perfect introduction to the flavors, charm, and hospitality of New Orleans.
+Enjoy a welcome dinner at Brennan’s, a beloved French Quarter institution renowned for its elegant Creole cuisine and festive dining rooms.
+Brennan’s has been delighting guests since 1946, specializing in Gulf seafood and classic New Orleans dishes such as turtle soup and the legendary Bananas Foster – created right here at Brennan’s – flambéed tableside.
+It is the perfect introduction to the flavors, charm, and hospitality of New Orleans.

 Brennan’s Restaurant